-General Business MBA (with or without a concentration)

 European Business School - Paris, France

 The Exit Examination is a comprehensive exam that is offered every semester.
-Both the specific exam dates and the student deadline to sign up for the Exit Exam will be conveyed by the professor via blackboard to all students in MAN6726.
+Both the specific exam dates and the student deadline to sign up for the Exit Exam will be conveyed by the professor via Canvas to all students in MAN6726.
 This exam is mandatory and is required of all MBA students for graduation.

 It is very important to register early since there are a fixed number of seats for the exams.
 If you wait to register until the last sessions then all of the available seats might be taken and you will not be able to take the exam!